rdunk/sanity-schema-builder/README.md

 Sanity Schema Builder lets you write schema programmatically.
 You can use it for defining specific fields within your existing schema, or for generating entire document definitions.
 It's like the official [Structure Builder](https://www.sanity.io/docs/structure-builder-introduction), but for schema.

 Writing complex schema can often involve a lot of repetition.
-The Sanity Schema Builder API gives you convenient methods that allow you to quickly define documents, fields, block text, previews, orderings, et al. It's written in TypeScript, so you get autocompletion suggestions as you write.
+The Sanity Schema Builder API exposes convenient methods that allow you to quickly define documents, fields, block text, previews, orderings, et al. It's written in TypeScript, so you can benefit from automatic suggestions as you write.

 ## TL;DR